mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2015-09-11-paper-3-features.md

 The hashtag [#CreateAnywhere](https://twitter.com/hashtag/createanywhere) takes on greater meaning now that [**Paper by FiftyThree**](http://www.fiftythree.com/paper) is available for iPhone --- a device I *always have with me*.
 Not only that but with a new set of tricks up its sleeve, Paper is quickly becoming a productivity powerhouse.

-Here's some of my favorites additions found in the 3.0 update...
+Here's some of my favorite additions found in the 3.0 update...

 {% include toc.html %}